hackingprincesa/Active-Directory-Lab/README.md

 ![cmnd prompt](https://github.com/user-attachments/assets/38e0c671-84ff-4246-b9e3-f668b4fc1809)

-- Install Splunk Universal Forwarder on target-PC
+- Install Splunk Universal Forwarder on target-PC (Please note: installing Splunk Universal Forwarder and Sysmon on the ADDC VM will follow these exact same steps)
    - Run Splunk VM (the following steps will not work if VM is not running)
    - In the target-PC, open the browser and type 192.168.10.10:8000
       - Splunk listens on port 8000